-- 1. The minimum size of the boot logical volume is 24 MB.
+The minimum size of the boot logical volume is 24 MB.
 If your current boot logical volume is 16 MB or less, the installation process tries to increase it.
 However, partitions in a boot logical volume must be contiguous, and within the first 4 GB on the disk.
-If your system does not have free space that meets these requirements, a message will indicate that there is not enough space to expand hd5 (the boot logical volume). - 2.
-A general rule for a minimum current memory requirement for AIX Version 7.1 is 512 MB.
+If your system does not have free space that meets these requirements, a message will indicate that there is not enough space to expand hd5 (the boot logical volume).

-To install AIX Version 7.1, boot your system from the product media, and follow the instructions in the AIX Version 7.1 Installation and migration in the AIX Information Center.
+To install AIX 7 with 7100-02, boot your system from the product media, and follow the instructions in the Installing the base operating system topic in the AIX 7.1 Information Center.